-You generally will not have any claims to file or claim forms to fill out for medical services from Network Providers.
+Generally, you will not have any claims to file or claim forms to fill out for medical services received from Network Providers.
 Your Network Provider will bill us directly.
-Most Covered Services do however require a cost sharing amount.
-Please refer to the Cost Sharing section of this Contract and your Schedule of Benefits for your cost sharing responsibility.
+However, most Covered Services do require a Cost Sharing amount.
+Please refer to the Cost Sharing section of this Contract and your Schedule of Benefits for your Cost Sharing responsibility.